Frontline (Australian TV series): Production strategies

 Frontline broke new ground for Australian situation comedy, by adopting some innovative production strategies.
 Its rapid production schedule was inspired by UK series Drop the Dead Donkey, where each episode was written and taped in a single week and scripts were closely based on the real news stories of the preceding seven days.

 The Frontline scripts were likewise written and the series filmed with a short period, often within a single week.
 It was a fully collaborative effort, with Cilauro, Kennedy, Gleisner and Sitch all sharing writing and directing duties, and the cast all contributing ideas during all stages of production.
 So sometimes when the show appeared on then-current events, it was a coincidence, as episodes were delayed by several months.
 In other cases there was direct commentary on real events, albeit not extremely recent ones.

 To create a heightened illusion of grainy documentary realism, footage was shot under fluorescent lights in an actual office building set, and taped on hand-held Hi-8 camcorders usually operated by Gleisner and Cilauro.
 The footage was then transferred onto film and finally transferred back to videotape (see: Kinescope).
-Footage that was portrayed as being part of the Frontline broadcast (i.e. studio or field reports) was shot at broadcast quality, to increase the "realism" of the satire and complement the behind-the-scenes footage.
+Footage that was portrayed as being part of the Frontline broadcast (i.e., studio or field reports) was shot at broadcast quality, to increase the "realism" of the satire and complement the behind-the-scenes footage.

 Other airings

 In 1997, Channel Seven bought the rights to the series; however, they only aired a handful of episodes.
 The show was perceived by management as "too close to the bone" for a network significantly focused upon its prime-time current affairs ratings battle with rival stations.
 The Comedy Channel has shown the series as late as 2005.
 It was shown again on ABC TV in 2018 and in 2020–21.

-In America, Frontline was shown as either Behind the Frontline on cable or as Breaking News on PBS (which already has a news series entitled Frontline).
+In America, Frontline was shown as either Behind the Frontline on cable or as Breaking News on PBS (which already has a news series titled Frontline).

 In the UK, series 1 and 2 were shown by the Paramount Comedy Channel.
 Series 3, however, was never screened.

 In Canada, it was aired as Behind the Frontline on Showcase in 1997.